Shares Saver

 Cliff Vesting

-Under a cliff vesting schedule, all shares vest on a single date — typically three or five years after the allotment date.
-An employee who leaves before the cliff date receives nothing from the unvested allotment.
-An employee who stays through the cliff date receives the full allotment in one event.
-Cliff vesting creates maximum retention pressure at the vesting date but provides no partial benefit for employees who leave before the cliff.
+Under cliff vesting, all shares or options vest on a single date — typically three or five years after the grant date.
+An employee who leaves before the cliff receives nothing from that grant.
+An employee who stays receives the full amount at the cliff.
+This creates maximum retention pressure at the cliff date but provides no partial benefit for employees who leave before it.

 Graded (Graduated) Vesting

-Under a graded vesting schedule, shares vest in tranches over time.
-A common structure vests one-third of the allotment each year over three years.
-An employee who leaves after year one forfeits two-thirds of their allotment but retains the year-one tranche.
-Graded vesting provides continuous retention incentive — there is always more to vest — while giving employees a partial benefit even if they do not complete the full vesting period.
+Under graded vesting, shares or options vest in tranches over time.
+A common structure vests one-third each year over three years.
+An employee who leaves after year one forfeits two-thirds but retains the first tranche.
+Graded vesting provides a continuous retention incentive — there is always more to vest — while giving employees a partial benefit even if they do not complete the full period.

 Performance-Linked Vesting

-More sophisticated schemes — particularly Performance Share Plans (PSPs) for executives — combine time-based vesting with performance conditions.
-Shares vest only if the employee remains employed (time condition) AND the company or individual meets defined performance targets (performance condition).
-Common performance metrics include earnings per share growth, total shareholder return relative to peers, or specific strategic objectives.
+Performance share plans combine time-based vesting with performance conditions.
+Shares vest only if the employee remains employed (time condition) AND the company meets defined targets (performance condition) — such as earnings per share growth, total shareholder return relative to peers, or strategic objectives.
+These are most common in executive incentive plans.

-Leaver provisions in the scheme rules determine the treatment of unvested shares.
-Good leavers (retirement, redundancy, death, serious ill-health, or departure by mutual agreement) typically retain a pro-rata portion of unvested shares based on time served in the vesting period.
-Bad leavers (resignation, dismissal for cause) typically forfeit all unvested shares.
-The distinction between good and bad leaver is one of the most important design decisions in a scheme — and a frequent source of employee questions and disputes if not clearly communicated at enrolment.
+In vesting-based schemes, leaver provisions in the scheme rules determine what happens to unvested shares when an employee leaves.
+Good leavers (retirement, redundancy, ill-health) typically retain a pro-rata portion of unvested shares.
+Bad leavers (resignation, dismissal) typically forfeit all unvested shares.
+The good/bad leaver distinction is one of the most important — and frequently disputed — design decisions in any vesting-based scheme.

 Start Your Investment Journey